flexirest/flexirest/README.md

 ### XML Responses

-ActiveRestClient uses Crack to allow parsing of XML responses.
+Flexirest uses Crack to allow parsing of XML responses.
 For example, given an XML response of (with a content type of `application/xml` or `text/xml`):

 ```xml
 <?xml version="1.0" encoding="utf-8"?>